genebean/genebean-puppetmaster_webhook/README.md

 *webhook_group*
 The group of this service/script
-Defaults to `8081`
+Defaults to `root`

 *webhook_home*
-This is the directory where all stuff of this webhook is installed
+This is the directory where all parts of this webhook are installed
 Defaults to `/opt/webhook`

 *webhook_owner*